abadyal/Google-Maps-in-Black-and-White-colour/README.md

 1. (jquery.js) is linked in (index.html).
 2. (bootstrap 4 css and js) are also linked in (index.html).
-3. (/requirements/map.css) this file css file is for full screen and responsive properties.
+3. (/requirements/map.css) this file css file is for map custom properties.

 ENJOY!!!